Geometric ergodicity for families of homogeneous Markov chains: Introduction

-This property is called {\sl geometric ergodicity}.
-It is useful in applied problems related to identification of stochastic systems, described by stochastic processes with dependent values, in particular, governed by stochastic difference or stochastic differential equations.
-As we will see later (see, Definition~\ref{De.sec:Ug.1} below) the function $V$, providing the drift condition, is given by the Lyapunov functions (see \cite{Kh}) in the case of diffusion processes and (see \cite{FeTw}, \cite{KlPe1}, \cite{KlPe2}) for Markov chains.
-For this reason, in the sequel, we will call such functions by {\sl Lyapunov functions}.
+As we shall see later (see, Definition~\ref{De.sec:Ug.1} below) the function $V$, providing the drift condition, is given by the Lyapunov functions (see, e.g. \cite{Kh} in the case of diffusion processes and \cite{FeTw}, \cite{KlPe1}, \cite{KlPe2} for Markov chains).
+For this reason, in the sequel, we shall call such functions by the {\sl Lyapunov functions}.

-Necessity of the uniform geometric ergodicity appears in statistics, when one studies nonasymptotic risk and has to evaluate the maximum of expected losses over the family of distributions related to a statistical experiment.
-In particular, in this paper we will apply the geometric ergodicity property to the nonasymptotic nonparametric estimation problem (see \cite{GaPe1}) for the ergodic diffusion process governed by the stochastic differential equation
+The property \eqref{sec:In.2} is useful in applied problems related to the identification of stochastic systems, described by stochastic processes with dependent values, in particular, governed by stochastic difference or stochastic differential equations.
+Necessity of simultaneous geometric ergodicity appears in statistics, when one studies a minimax risk with respect to some family of distributions related to a statistical experiment.
+In particular, in this paper we shall apply simultaneous geometric ergodicity to nonparametric estimating the drift coefficient in the stochastic differential equation (see \cite{GaPe1}):

-where $S$ is a unknown function from some functional class, $\sigma(y)$ is supposed to be known.
-To construct an optimal estimator of $S$ we need to apply the geometric ergodicity property to the homogeneous Markov process uniformly over $S$ from some functional class (see \eqref{sec:Mr.4} below).
-Note that the function $S$ is the family parameter $\vartheta$, in this case.
+where $S$ and $\sigma$ are unknown functions and $S$ has to be estimated from observations $(y_\zs{t})_\zs{0\le t\le T}$.
+In studying minimax risks for kernel estimators we need to use geometric ergodicity for the process \eqref{sec:In.3} simultaneously over all coefficients $S$ and $\sigma$ from some functional class (see \eqref{sec:Mr.4} below).
+In this case, $\vartheta=(S,\sigma)$ is the class parameter.